-Join in the celebration in Independence Square.
+Join us in the celebration at Independence Square.

 Labor Day / May Day

-Also known as Pentecost Monday, this holiday is celebrated the day after the religious Christian feast of Pentecost.
+Also known as Pentecost Monday, this Holiday is celebrated the day after the Christian religious feast of Pentecost.

 Where Barbadians celebrate the end of the sugar cane harvest.